-Yosemite National Park is like no other place on Earth.
+Yosemite National Park is like no other place on Earth and has many amazing photo spots.
 It features majestic views of the Western mountains and lakes, while also containing sequoia trees and glaciers.
 The sequoias are some of the largest trees in North America, with some standing at over 300 feet tall.

 There is no doubt you are going to be close to nature.
 You might even decide to camp or trek one of the best hikes scattered around the park.
-Your packing list needs to consider where you stay when you are planning your trip and what you plan on doing while you are there.
+Your packing list needs to consider where you stay when you are planning your trip and your itinerary.

 There is a lot to take into consideration and it can leave you feeling overwhelmed.
 This ultimate Yosemite packing list takes you through everything you could ever need when you are visiting Yosemite National Park either by yourself or as part of a tour.